 For example, a person motivated to find their keys may quickly spot them on a cluttered table, while someone biased against a certain idea may pay less attention to information that contradicts their beliefs.

-Top-Down Processing and Bottom-Up Processing in Learning
+How Do Top-Down and Bottom-Up Processing Work Together?

 When it comes to problem-solving and decision-making, there are two main approaches that are often used: top-down and bottom-up processes.
 These two methods can work together to provide a more comprehensive and effective solution to various challenges.